 Nationwide Travel Insurance Rates

 Nationwide earned a 93 out of 100 affordability score, ranking third among 13 companies for cost efficiency.
-The Essential plan costs 15-35% less than competitors' basic tiers through stripped-down baggage coverage and elimination of premium features like CFAR coverage.
+The Essential plan costs 15% to 35% less than competitors' basic tiers through stripped-down baggage coverage and elimination of premium features like CFAR coverage.

-Age impacts Nationwide's premiums.
+Age affects Nationwide's premiums.
 Older travelers pay more than younger travelers for identical coverage, with a 65-year-old paying 69% more than a 30-year-old.
-This age-based pricing contrasts with age-neutral competitors like World Nomads, where seniors pay identical rates to younger travelers.
+World Nomads takes a different approach, charging seniors the same rates as younger travelers.

 Nationwide Pricing by Scenario